Abhilashs12/myprojects/README.md

 3. Drag and drop events to another day to reschedule.
 4. Use the search input or filter dropdown to narrow down events.

-## Running Locally (Optional)

-To run this project outside CodeSandbox (e.g., locally using Node.js):

-1. Export or download the project ZIP from CodeSandbox.
-2. Unzip and open the project in your code editor (e.g., VS Code).
-3. In the terminal, run the following: